jrt324/TrackChange/README.md

 Tracking POCO properties changes , easy to access what properties changed.

-TrackChange will Process any POCO class has  `TrackingAttribute`.
+TrackChange will process any POCO class that mark as `TrackingAttribute`.

 All trackable POCOs will be inject to implement `ITrackable` iterface , you can copy follow `ITrackable` iterface file in your project